xJrJackBlack/UEFI-Bootloader/README.md

 # Unified Extensible Firmware Interface (UEFI) Linux Bootloader
-A UEFI Bootloader made for Linux
+A UEFI Bootloader made for Linux and small tutorial in case you want to make one yourself.

 # Tools and Resources